-Interest and other income was \$0.7 million in the first quarter of 2005 compared with \$0.2 million in the first quarter of 2004.
-The increase in the first quarter of 2005 was attributable to higher interest yields in 2005, and to higher average balances of cash and investments in 2005 as a result of proceeds received from our initial public offering in April 2004.
+Interest and other income was \$0.7 million and \$1.4 million, respectively, for the second quarter and first half of 2005, up from \$0.4 million and \$0.6 million in the comparable periods of 2004.
+The increase in both periods of 2005 compared with the prior year was attributable to higher interest yields in 2005, and to higher average balances of cash and investments in 2005 as a result of proceeds received from our initial public offering in April 2004.

-Interest and other expense was \$0.1 million in both the first quarter of 2005 and 2004, and represented primarily interest expense on our equipment financing line of credit.
+Interest and other expense was \$0.1 million in the second quarter of both 2005 and 2004, and \$0.3 million in the first half of both 2005 and 2004.
+Interest and other expense in each of these periods primarily consisted of interest expense on our equipment financing line of credit.